 Sweaters

-If you just have a handful of sweaters, try folding them sideways like files into your dresser so you can see them all without digging.
-However, if you live in sweaters, then a cubed shelf or clear storage drawers can hold them in stacks of three to five.
-The cube shape keeps them from toppling over making your closet look like a hot mess.
+If you only have a few sweaters, try folding them sideways like files in your dresser so you can easily view them without digging.
+However, if sweaters are your go-to wardrobe staple, consider using a cubed shelf or clear storage drawers to stack them in groups of three to five.
+The cube design helps prevent them from toppling over, keeping your closet neat and organized.

 Jeans, Pants and Leggings

-Jeans can be hung or folded, but if you’re organizing a small closet with limited hanging room, folding and filing them into a drawer is the way to go.
-Remember to organize your jeans either by color or style such as bootcut, skinny, flare, etc.
+Jeans can be hung or folded, depending on your preference.
+However, if you’re working with a small closet and limited hanging space, folding and filing them into a drawer is an excellent solution.
+Be sure to organize your jeans by either color or style, such as bootcut, skinny, flare, etc., for easy access.

 If you own corduroy or other textured pants, don’t hang them unless you can clip them at the waist to avoid ruining them with a permanent hanger line.